TangatBaktybergen/C/README.md

 first.c - program to print "Hello World"

 second.c - multiplies two variables a =6 and b=5 and assignes it to c.
 Prints out : a x b = c

+simple_calculator.c - asks to enter an operand and two numbers for your chosen operation.
+Prints the result depending on the chosen operation